 Curried Cauliflower, Carrots and Potatoes

 This is a rich side dish or a satisfying entree, depending on the rest of the meal.
 I created a deceptively complex, rich brown sauce using just curry, white wine, a little miso, tomato paste and sugar.
 Add a cup of chickpeas or some cubes of tofu if you would like additional protein.
-Serve over rice with a side of salad.
+Serve over rice with a side salad.

 - 1/2 onion, minced Add to list